thewebsphere/The-Websphere-Domain-Page/README.md

 <h1 align="center"> What I Do </h1>

 * Front-End Development: I have a strong command of HTML, CSS, and JavaScript, allowing me to craft engaging and interactive user interfaces.

+* Back-End Development: I possess a solid mastery of server-side languages and technologies, enabling me to create robust and efficient data processing and server functionalities.

 * UI/UX Design: I am passionate about creating beautiful and intuitive user experiences.
 I pay attention to detail, ensuring that every element of the design enhances usability and user satisfaction.